kaizen-ai/kaizenflow/docs/Imports_and_packages.md

 # Package/lib hierarchy and cycle prevention

-- Static import cycles can be detected by the invoke `lint_detect_cycles`.
+- Static import cycles can be detected by the invoke `lint_detect_cycles`
 - To prevent import cycles, we want to enforce that certain packages don't depend on other packages
   - E.g., `helpers` should not depend on any other package, besides external